 \paragraph{SM-Forgetting} Wang et al.\ \shortcite{WangWZ13} defined a modification of HT-Forgetting, SM-Forgetting, for extended programs, with the objective of preserving the answer sets of the original program (modulo the forgotten atoms).

 Hence, in this case, though the definition is a variation of the one for $\classF_{\htF}$, the semantic relations between the remaining atoms are preserved based on the equivalence of answer sets (utilizing the correspondence of HT-models).
-A concrete operator is provided that builds on the notion of countermodels in HT-logic \cite{CabalarF07}, a technique, in fact, also used by Wang et al.~\shortcite{WangZZZ14} for HT-forgetting, and subsequently in the literature.
-This class, similar to $\classF_{\htF}$, is shown to be closed for $\classP_{\ex}$ and $\classP_{\hor}$, and it is also shown that no operator exists that is closed for either $\classP_{\dis}$ or $\classP_{\nor}$.
-The authors also discuss relations to forgetting in propositional logic and uniform interpolation and consider the computational complexity of model checking, credulous and skeptical inference.
+A concrete operator was provided that builds on the notion of countermodels in HT-logic \cite{CabalarF07}, a technique, in fact, also used by Wang et al.~\shortcite{WangZZZ14} for HT-forgetting, and subsequently in the literature.
+This class, similar to $\classF_{\htF}$, was shown to be closed for $\classP_{\ex}$ and $\classP_{\hor}$, and it was also shown that no operator exists that is closed for either $\classP_{\dis}$ or $\classP_{\nor}$.
+The authors also discussed relations to forgetting in propositional logic and uniform interpolation and considered the computational complexity of model checking, credulous and skeptical inference.

 \paragraph{Strong AS-Forgetting} Knorr and Alferes \shortcite{KnorrA14} introduced Strong AS-Forgetting with the aim of preserving not only the answer sets of $P$ itself but also those of $P\cup R$ for any $R$ over the signature without the atoms to be forgotten.
-The notion is defined abstractly for classes of programs $\mathcal{C}$.
+The notion was defined abstractly for classes of programs $\mathcal{C}$.

 The definition of this class is indeed closely aligned with property \pSP\ and naturally, the semantic relations between the remaining atoms are preserved based on the equivalence of answer sets (for varying programs).
-A concrete operator is presented for a non-standard class of programs (extended programs without disjunction), but not closed for $\classP_{\nor}$ and only defined for certain programs with double negation.
+A concrete operator was presented for a non-standard class of programs (extended programs without disjunction), but not closed for $\classP_{\nor}$ and only defined for certain programs with double negation.
 It is therefore not an operator for the class of normal programs according to Def.~\ref{def:forgOp}.
-In parallel, Strong WF-Forgetting for normal programs under the well-founded semantics is considered with favorable results (closed and defined for the whole class), but is not further considered here.
-The computational complexity is studied, but only in terms of computing a model.
+In parallel, Strong WF-Forgetting for normal programs under the well-founded semantics was considered with favorable results (closed and defined for the whole class), but is not further considered here.
+The computational complexity was studied, but only in terms of computing a model.